The ‘New Face’ of the Democrat Party?

 But Democrats have always capitalized on hysteria, betting that the majority of their constituents (women voters) are emotional incontinent dupes.
 Conversely, conservative female voters demonstrate the courage to think for themselves rather than being swept up by the groupthink of emotive masses.

-The Democrat Party has long passed its expiration date.
+The Democrat Party has long past its expiration date.
 The high-water mark for reasonable and rational Democrats was in 2005, when Sen. Zell Miller (D-GA) retired.
 In his 2003 book, A National Party No More, Miller wrote, “In the eyes of Middle America, the Democrat Party has become a value-neutral party. … Today our national Democrat leaders look south and say, ‘I see one-third of a Nation and it can go to hell.’
 Either the party is not a national party or the candidates were not national candidates. … There was a time when the leaders of the Democrat Party understood both the policy and political value of cutting taxes.”

 If the Sanders/Cortez road show reflects a core directional shift for the Democrat Party, the volume of “impressionables” they compel to vote may be offset by those who are disenchanted with the “new face” of the party and are now walking away.